 DAYTIME WAREHOUSE VOLUNTEERS

 Millions of pounds of food is received by EIF every year.
 Volunteers are needed to evaluate, sort and stock grocery product in our warehouse.
 Volunteers will be orientated by an EIF staff member to ensure proper food safety procedures are met.
-We're currently in need of daytime volunteers, Monday thru Thursday from 2-4pm.
+We're currently in need of daytime volunteers, Mondays, Tuesdays and Thursdays from 2-4pm.
 Please review our Food Safety Guidelines before registering to volunteer.

 Click here, to sign up to help.

-A Foodmobile is a mobile food pantry distribution focused on alleviating hunger in rural and under-served areas.
-Volunteers are needed to set up the food distribution area, hand out product to recipients, help recipients carry product to their car, and clean up after the distribution is over.
-Every foodmobile has at least one Foodmobile Captain.
-This is a volunteer who has been trained on foodmobile distributions and will be the main contact and volunteer coordinator on the day of the foodmobile.
-Volunteers must provide their own transportation to and from the distribution site.
-All volunteers should meet at the Foodmobile site where a short orientation will take place before distribution starts.
+Foodmobiles and VA Pop-Up Pantries are mobile food pantries focused on alleviating hunger among vulnerable populations.
+Foodmobiles target rural and under-served communities and Pop-Up Pantries at the Danville VA specifically serve veterans.
+Volunteers are needed to set up the food distribution area, hand out product to recipients, help recipients carry product to their cars, and clean up after distribution is complete.
+Every distribution has at least one Captain.
+This is a volunteer who has been trained on Foodmobile/Pop Up Pantry distributions and will be the main contact and volunteer coordinator on the day of the distribution.
+All volunteers should meet at the Foodmobile or Pop Up Pantry site at the specified time.
+A short orientation will be provided by a Foodmobile Captain or EIF Staff member on-site at that time.

-We are in need of volunteers for the following upcoming Foodmobiles:
+We are in need of volunteers for the following upcoming Foodmobiles and Pop-Up Food Pantries*:

 If you can help, sign up to volunteer here.